 - Consulted with many prominent US corporations on race relations and crisis management

-- Worked on the committee that established the legislation creating the Office of Minority Business Enterprise within the US Department of Commerce
+- Worked on the committee that established legislation creating the Office of Minority Business Enterprise within the US Department of Commerce

-- He signed the documents that increased funding for historical black colleges & universities under President Nixon
+- Signed the documents that increased historical funding for black colleges & universities under President Nixon

 - Serves on the boards of numerous universities and corporations

-- He holds eleven honorary doctorate degrees from prestigious institutions of higher learning.
+- He holds eleven honorary doctorate degrees from prestigious institutions of higher learning

-Dr. Brown has handled communications and race relations during pivotal moments of the civil rights movement.
+Dr Brown has handled communications and race relations during pivotal moments of the civil rights movement.
 His ability to build bridges between Democrats and Republicans during the Civil Rights heyday, makes him an exceptional choice for blockchain leaders who will face inevitable backlash as this technology revolutionizes the landscape for many in power.
 How are we to move forward in a respectful and mutually beneficial manner?

 As blockchain technology continues to disrupt every industry, GBA influencers will need to hear the lessons learned from this icon of history.

-The Government Blockchain Association, (GBA), is honored to have Dr. Brown as a keynote speaker for Blockchain and Liberty for All.
+The Government Blockchain Association (GBA) is honored to have Dr Brown as a keynote speaker for Blockchain and Liberty for All.

 "Political freedom must be accompanied by economic freedom for people to be truly free.
 Blockchain Technology is a new frontier in the economic landscape," says Gerard Dache, Executive Director, GBA.